neiybor/h3o_polars_ext/README.md

 # h3o-polars-ext

-Adds Polars extensions to use the h3o library from Python
+Adds Polars extensions to use the h3o library from Python.

+This currently more of a proof-of-concept than anything else, so caveat emptor.

 ## Installation